MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxdrmdestroycontent.md

 ### -param ContentId

-Specifies a nonzero DRM content ID assigned to a KS  (ACX?) audio stream by [AcxDrmCreateContentMixed](nf-acxstreams-acxdrmcreatecontentmixed.md).
+Specifies a nonzero DRM content ID assigned to an ACX audio stream by [AcxDrmCreateContentMixed](nf-acxstreams-acxdrmcreatecontentmixed.md).
 Note that a content ID of zero represents an audio stream with default DRM content rights, and cannot be used with this function.

 ## -returns